Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members!

 Bart Aernouts finishes in second place, also breaking 8 hours (7:56:41).

-David McNamee finishes in third place.
+David McNamee finishes in third at the 2018 IMWC.
 Photo: Oliver Baker

 American Tim O’Donnell finished in fourth place.
 Photo: Oliver Baker